 I’m not saying getting rid of these people from your friend list will solve all your problems, you might bump into them, it might be awkward, you might feel bad for a bit – but those feelings will pass and you’ll realise that the act of perceived ‘cruelty’ to those people, was actually an act of kindness to yourself.
 After all, if the unfriended person truly cared and wanted to understand your thought process or build bridges with you, they’d ask you why you did it in the first place.
 If they don’t notice or don’t say anything then likelihood is – it hasn’t rocked their world enough to care for very long.
 It’s just FB after all right??

 Ultimately the very fact an ‘Unfriend Day’ exists, means that MANY MANY people out there are crying out for a reason to take that digital leap…but you don’t need Jimmy Kimmel to hold your hand.

-Be kind to yourself, make that list of people you are connected to a TRUE reflection of your real life, living breathing friends…otherwise what’s the point of the whole damn thing anyway?
+Be kind to yourself, stay connected to the people you really want to be connected to…otherwise what’s the point of the whole damn thing anyway?